mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

              <em>Speech Separation (SS).
 The input is the superposition of two sources, and the output contains two sources individually.</em>
           </p>

-          - In Speech Enhancement, the goal is to clean (denoise) an audio, so it can be heard and possibly understood in a better way.
+          - In Speech Enhancement, the goal is to clean (denoise) audio, so it can be heard and possibly understood in a better way.

            <p align="center">
            <img width="800" alt="Screenshot 2023-07-17 at 9 49 36 PM" src="https://github.com/mrezasoltani/mrezasoltani.github.io/assets/37226975/7f6100ae-02a9-41e3-be19-28fc4eaca7ee">
           <br>
              <em>Speech Enhancement.
-The input is a noisy audio, and the output is the clean (denoised) version of the input.</em>
+The input is noisy audio, and the output is the clean (denoised) version of the input.</em>
           </p>